Operator cheers first gas from wind and solar powered platform off Trinidad

 “Together we have achieved a significant first for Trinidad and Tobago, demonstrating our drive to enhance the competitiveness of the local energy sector, increase the security of our country’s gas supply by developing stranded gas reserves, and continuing to deliver opportunities to grow local talent.”

-According to the company, Zandolie – with an investment of $52 million – was completed within 31 months amidst the Covid-19 pandemic and there has been zero loss time incidents (LTIs) to date from 476,613 manhours with approximately 371 persons employed at peak of construction.
+According to the company, Zandolie – with an investment of $52 million – was completed within 31 months amidst the Covid-19 pandemic and there have been zero loss time incidents (LTIs) to date from 476,613 manhours with approximately 371 persons employed at peak of construction.
 The firm further explained that overall, the Zandolie project was delivered with 56.4 per cent local content spend.

-Based on DeNovo’s statement, Zandolie is a single well, conductor-supported platform with a nameplate capacity of 40 MMSCFD.
+Based on DeNovo’s statement, Zandolie is a single-well, conductor-supported platform with a nameplate capacity of 40 MMSCFD.
 The unmanned gas-producing Zandolie platform uses a combination of power generated by a wind turbine and a solar bank, with a battery for storing any excess energy.

 While the field development builds on the existing Iguana infrastructure, enabling a more compact topside structure that is lighter and more efficient, the space-saving achieved also minimises the use of steel in the design, allowing for a modular design and “greater use of local fabrication services.”